 According to statement No. 6 from SFFAS, a tangible asset is classified as PP&E if it has a useful lifespan of two or more years; is not intended for sale in ordinary business operations, and was constructed or acquired for use or is available for use.

 There are also rules determining if the software is capitalized as PP&E or expensed.
 If the software meets the criteria for PP&E, then it can be classified as such.

 Because no dollar amount limits are in place for computer software cost, whether new or internal, management has some discretion if the software meets the criteria.

 An example would be the purchase of a bulk software package.
 In this case, the bulk cost and the useful life of the software would be calculated.
 If a contractor develops the software, the amount paid to the vendor that was paid to develop and implement the software would be classified.

 Software considered an integral part of PP&E is not capitalized.

 If you need help with a perpetual software licenses accounting agreement, you can post your legal need on UpCounsel's marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.